 |3||The plan must be licensed to do business in the United States.|

-The Columbia Health & Related Services Fee is mandatory for all living in TC residence halls, all students registered for 12 or more billable credits in the Fall or Spring term, an/or International students, regardless of the type of insurance coverage carried.
+The Columbia Health & Related Services Fee is mandatory for all students living in Teachers College residence halls, all students registered for 9 or more billable credits in the Fall or Spring term, an/or International students, regardless of the type of insurance coverage carried.
 This fee cannot be waived.
 The Columbia Health & Related Services Fee is applied during the Fall and Spring semester on an annual basis.
 For additional questions about the Columbia Health Fee, please refer to our FAQs.